lambdageek/monovm-embed-sample/README.md

 * It needs the mono embedding hearders which are currently not included in the runtime packs ([dotnet/runtime#46461](https://github.com/dotnet/runtime/issues/46461)), the sample includes them in the `vendor/mono-headers/` directory, but this is not a good idea.
 * It uses a gross hack to download a `Microsoft.NETCore.App.Mono` runtime pack for the current platform and to find the native Mono library within it.
-* It pulls .NET 5 runtime packs, not .NET 6 previews

 ### Help Wanted ###